TO THE STUDENT

 Required Credits 22

-All Students will be required to take extra reading, writing, or math courses if they have not passed AIMS in that area.
-Students must pass the AIMS reading, writing, and mathematics tests in order to graduate from PVHS.
+All Students will be required to take extra reading, writing, or math courses if they have not done well in that area.

 COMMUNITY COLLEGE/ TECHNICAL COLLEGE/UNIVERSITY